-Divyanka Tripathi Wants Karan Patel To Win Khatron Ke Khiladi; Feels He Is Best Bigg Boss Contender!
+Divyanka Wants Karan Patel To Win Khatron Ke Khiladi; Feels He Is The Best Bigg Boss Contender!

-Divyanka Tripathi, who became popular with her role of Ishita in Yeh Hai Mohabbatein, will be seen in a never-seen-before avatar in Alt Balaji's show, Coldd Lassi Aur Chicken Masala, that also stars Rajeev Khandelwal in the lead role.
+Divyanka Tripathi, who became popular with her role of Ishita in Yeh Hai Mohabbatein, will be seen in a never-seen-before avatar in Alt Balaji's show, Coldd Lassi Aur Chicken Masala, that also stars Rajeev Khandelwal in the lead.
 The actress has already received a lot of praises from fans for her new attempt.
 It has to be recalled that her Yeh Hai Mohabbatein co-star Karan Patel exited the show for Khatron Ke Khiladi 10.
 It is also being said that he will be doing Bigg Boss 13 as well.

-In an interview with Bollywoodlife, Divyanka revealed that she misses Karan on the sets.
-The actress also says that she is looking forward to watch him on both the reality shows.
+In an interview with BollywoodLife, Divyanka revealed that she misses Karan on the sets.
+The actress also says that she is looking forward to watching him on both reality shows.

 ‘Karan Is Being Missed On Set’